openhwgroup/cv32e40x/docs/user_manual/source/pma.rst

 =================================
 The |corev| includes a Physical Memory Attribution (PMA) unit that allows compile time attribution of the physical memory map.
 The PMA is configured through the top level parameters ``PMA_NUM_REGIONS`` and ``PMA_CFG[]``.
+The number of PMA regions is configured through the ``PMA_NUM_REGIONS`` parameter.
+Valid values are 0-16.
 The configuration array, ``PMA_CFG[]``, must consist of ``PMA_NUM_REGIONS`` entries of the type ``pma_region_t``, defined in ``cv32e40x_pkg.sv``:

 .. code-block:: verilog